Field Options and Settings

 Fixed Date Calculations are evaluated by counting 1 day elapsing at the passing of midnight rather than by measuring a full 24 hours.
 If you are familiar with Excel, dates are calculated the same way in Risk Cloud, where if two inputs are not on the same date, the output will be at least 1 day regardless of time.

-- For example, if you calculate January 11th at 9:00 AM and January 12th at 5:00 PM, the output will be 1 day even though technically, there is less than a day between those times (16 hours).
+- For example, if you subtract January 11th at 12:00 PM from January 12th at 8:00 AM, the output will be 1 day even though technically, there is less than a day between those times (20 hours).
 Since midnight has passed between the two dates, the calculation will result in 1 day.

 Time Zone